By SHERWIN DE VERA

 Before the controversial CRPIP in Kalinga, the National Irrigation Administration (NIA) undertook the Banaoang Pump Irrigation Project (now Banaoang Pump Irrigation System or BPIS) in Ilocos Sur.

-Like the CRPIP, which is part of the ambitious “Build, Build, Build Program” of the Duterte government, the BPIS was one of the Arroyo government’s showcase in its Comprehensive and Integrated Infrastructure Program.
+Like the CRPIP, which is part of the ambitious “Build, Build, Build Program” of the Duterte government, the BPIS was one of the Arroyo government’s showcases in its Comprehensive and Integrated Infrastructure Program.
 Both programs, under the Philippine rice sufficiency program, relied heavily on loans from China for funding.

 The Chinese connection